Overview

 The University of Michigan relies on its network infrastructure to complete mission critical tasks and to properly support its faculty, researchers, staff, and students.

-The current BIN devices are outdated and limit the amount of data the university community and units can share with the external Internet, which is in turn negatively impacting key institutional groups' ongoing work and limiting the growth potential for the network as a whole.
+The previous BIN devices were outdated and limited the amount of data the university community and units could share with the external Internet as well as the speed with which it could do so.
+This in turn negatively impacted key institutional groups' ongoing work and limited the growth potential for the network as a whole.

 Goals